-Significantly, Zhang implied again that he was addressing Gardevil when he abandoned the small and intimate COMING HOME for the huge and impersonal, CGI enhanced and allegorical film, BEHIND THE WALL (2016), a curious film that was a strange hybrid of the Hung Fu Trilogy and the exuberantly CGI enhanced, twilit and allegorical Paul Verhoeven film, STARSHIP TROOPERS (1997).
+Significantly, Zhang implied again that he was addressing Gardevil when he abandoned the small and intimate COMING HOME for the huge and impersonal, CGI enhanced and allegorical film THE GREAT WALL (2016), a curious film that was a strange hybrid of the Hung Fu Trilogy and the exuberantly CGI enhanced, twilit and allegorical Paul Verhoeven film, STARSHIP TROOPERS (1997).

 ‘You think they see you as some kind of hero?’